What to expect

 - Including the handshake in TTFA.
 Cold-start cost that has nothing to do with the model.
 Pre-connect first.

-- Measuring against
+- Measuring only against

 - Mixing inference TTFA and end-to-end TTFA.
 Decide which one you’re reporting and label it.
 Comparing one to the other across vendors is how people end up with wrong “we’re slower than X” conclusions.